Channel Crossing

 Channel Crossing is a 1933 British crime film directed by Milton Rosmer and starring Matheson Lang, Constance Cummings, Anthony Bushell and Nigel Bruce.
+It was written by Cyril Campion and W. P. Lipscomb.

 Plot

-Jacob Van Eeden is a financer who has recenbtly committed a forgery.
-He is secretly in love with his secretary although she is engaged to Peter.
+Jacob Van Eeden is a financer who has recently committed a forgery.
+He is secretly in love with his secretary Marion Slade, although she is engaged to Peter Bradley.
 Peter discovers the forgery and Van Eeden throws Peter overboard.
 Van Eeden realises Marion loves Peter, so arranges Peter's rescue and then commits suicide.

 Production

 Emil Jannings was sought for the lead role.
 This part was also promised to Conrad Veidt but he lost it after reportedly making supportive comments about Hitler.

-However Matheson Lang was signed in May 1933 when the film had begun filming second unit.
+Matheson Lang was signed in May 1933 when the film had begun filming second unit.
 It was shot partly on location and at the Lime Grove Studios in Shepherd's Bush.
 The film's sets were designed by the art director Alfred Junge.

 Reception

+The Daily Film Renter wrote: "Straightforward narrative with sufficient comedy and human interest.
+Strong 'heavy' performance by Matheson Lang, and delightful portrayal by Constance Cummings.
+Max Miller also exceptionally funny in own inimitable patter interludes.
+Picturesque shots of Dover cliffs and Channel, and atmosphere delightfully illustrated.
+Sound popular offering of light calibre."

-Kinematograph Weekly wrote "the staging of this film is really quite good, the atmosphere is convincing, and the cast contains a string of well-known names, but there is one fundamental weakness, the story.
-This piece of artless fiction, on the lines of Rome Express has no near relation to reason or reality, nor is it strong in dramatic values, The entertainment lies mainly in the by-play and detail, and the box-office angles in the intriguing title and the strength of the cast."
+Kine Weekly wrote: "The staging of this film is really quite good, the atmosphere is convincing, and the cast contains a string of well-known names, but there is one fundamental weakness, the story.
+This piece of artless fiction, on the lines of Rome Express has no near relation to reason or reality, nor is it strong in dramatic values.
+The entertainment lies mainly in the by-play and detail, and the box-office angles in the intriguing title and the strength of the cast."